Professor of Cultural Studies and Islamic Studies

 Dr. Farajajé was appointed in 2011 to the Editorial Board of the Abhishiktananda Desk for Interreligious Dialogue (Delhi Brotherhood Society) as editor of the books of Swami Abhishiktananda.
 Most of these books are currently out of print and are presently in the process of being republished in India.

-Farajajé serves on the GTU Core Doctoral Faculty in the area of Cultural and Historical Studies of Religions and is the Senior Research Analyst at the GTU's Center for Islamic Studies.
+Farajajé serves on the GTU Core Doctoral Faculty in the area of Cultural and Historical Studies of Religions.

 Courses Taught (please see the Course Catalog for the current academic year):